Kansas Workers Comp Claims: Eligibility, Filing, and Appeals

 If you have a permanent impairment that remains after you've been treated, you will also be eligible for permanent total disability (PTD) payments.
 To be eligible for PTD payments, you will be required to provide medical evidence that you are totally incapable of ever again being engaged in “substantial and gainful employment” (which basically means you'll never be able to work full-time).
 Several conditions are automatically eligible for PTD, including the loss of both eyes, the loss of both hands, feet, arms, or legs, and substantially total paralysis.

-Your weekly benefit will continue to be two-thirds of your average weekly wages, but cannot exceed 75% of Kansas’ average weekly wage.
-The maximum you can receive for permanent total disability is $155,000 and the minimum weekly cash benefit is $25.
+Your weekly benefit will continue to be two-thirds of your average weekly wages, subject to a weekly maximum of $627 (as of July 2016).
+The most you can receive in permanent total disability benefits overall is $155,000.

 Partial Disability Benefits